Stop! Your Lease Extension in Bangor Could Be FREE

 If you are facing a significant premium because your lease in Bangor has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to start your Bangor lease extension today:
+Top reasons for Bangor lease extension

 A Bangor lease depreciates with the years remaining on the lease.

-Bangor property with a lease extension is almost the same value as a freehold
+An extended lease has roughly the same value as a freehold

 Lending institutions will not lend with a short lease